What is Wild Assam Pepper?

 What does Wild Assam pepper taste like?
 And what do I take it for?

 Wild Assam pepper has a spicy fresh taste.
 In the end, it leaves a tingling sensation on your tongue.
-This exclusive pepper variety is particularly suitable to refine strong meat dishes such as deer goulash, wild boar, or lamb.
-This pepper refines dark roast sauces, even winter vegetables, fresh pineapple, and strawberries.
+This exclusive pepper variety is particularly suitable to refine substantial meat dishes such as deer goulash, wild boar, or lamb.
+This pepper improves dark roast sauces, even winter vegetables, fresh pineapple, and strawberries.

 Try it out for greasy fish such as salmon or mackerel.
 It will delight them with his sparkling and smoky aroma.